DDLund/Web-Scraping-with-Beautiful-Soup/README.md

 # Web-Scraping-with-Beautiful-Soup

-This repository gives code to scrape a series of websites for web contnet and transfer select items to a word document.
+This repository gives code to scrape a series of websites for web content and transfer select items to a word document.

 ## Overview